jtouzy/nordic/README.md

 }
 ```

-#### Time stampped columns
+#### Time stamped columns

-With custom dao instances, you can customize INSERT or UPDATE time stampped columns which will be automatically added to your INSERT/UPDATE queries (calling the PostgreSQL `now()` function to get the value).
+With custom dao instances, you can customize INSERT or UPDATE time stamped columns which will be automatically added to your INSERT/UPDATE queries (calling the PostgreSQL `now()` function to get the value).
 It allows you to have columns like `creation_date` or `update_date` managed automatically.

 In the example below, the `creation_date` property and the `update_date` will be added in each INSERT and UPDATE queries on a product item.